Photo by Andrew Schmitt http://www.publicdomainpictures.net/view-image.php?image=7554&picture=oil-drilling-platform

 The Congressional subcommittees overseeing the Coast Guard appeared angry at the end of the BP hearings and determined to reverse this contrived situation in violation of the Jones Act.
 But so far there has been little action to return MODU building and ownership to the United States.
 Now these big MODUs like the earlier legged rigs need lots of logistic support from offshore service vessels (OSVs).
 These little ships journey from coastal ports in the United States to platforms or MODUs in our OCS waters , a domestic move even more clearly protected by the Jones Act than the MODU activity.
 We have dozens of operating companies working such vessels and thousands of these OSVs.
 You can see a number of OSVs in the foreground of this picture of the BP rig afire.

 Don't follow the party because opposition to the Jones Act has been mostly by Congressmen and Senators of both parties over time from arid states.
-For Senator McCaine , a U.S. Naval Academy graduate and former Navy Officer to oppose the protections of our domestic Merchant Marine he has to go directly in opposition of the teaching of Alfred Thayer Mann.
-Mann was the articulate advocate of American "sea power" as a concept that encompasses the total seafaring capabilities of a nation both naval and commercial.
+Opposition to the Jones Act goes directly in opposition of the teaching of Alfred Thayer Mann.
+Mann , the articulate advocate of American "sea power" as a concept that encompasses the total seafaring capabilities of a nation both naval and commercial.
 Every Midshipman who ever passed through the Naval Academy is thoroughly familiar with his doctrines as a matter of formal instruction.
-McCaine has to go against everything that he was taught.
-But being from Arizona he has no constituency with a direct economic interest in the issue.
-Thus Democrat or Republican, what we find when we look at the history of representation of the arid states is support for eliminating the Jones act that crosses party lines and immediate successors to office, even when parties change.
+Yet historically even Naval Academy graduates from arid states who get into Congress or the Senate have gone against this precept.
+Being from places like Arizona congressional members have no constituency with a perceived direct economic interest in the issue.
+Thus Democrat or Republican, what we find when we look at the history of representation by the arid states is support for eliminating the Jones Act that crosses party lines and immediate successors to office, even when parties change.
 In the 33 states serviced by coastal and riverine navigation, support for the Jones Act crosses party boundaries because large numbers of the electorate are concerned with the issue.
 FOLLOW THE MONEY.
 Among the lobby for repeal or dilution of the Jones Act look for the American affiliates of Italian, Japanese, and French owned grain exporters, and the American affiliates of those former American owned drilling contractors.
 The influence is so subtle it will be rare to see an easily recognizable direct foreign interest.
 But that's where the economic interests are and can only mean damage to the U.S. economy and U.S. working families.
 FOLLOW THE MONEY!

 By contrast the campaign money to supporters of the Jones Act comes from American ship and barge builders and their organizations.
-American domestic shippers like legitimate offshore service vessel operators and tow boat and barge operators, organized American maritime labor in short a vast and important American industry committed to safety and environmental responsibility on American waters as well as "efficiency" in shipping.
+American domestic shippers like legitimate offshore service vessel operators and tow boat and barge operators, organized American maritime labor; in short a vast and important American industry committed to safety and environmental responsibility on American waters as well as "efficiency" in shipping.
 More importantly the lobby for the Jones act is made up of real Americans with a right to lobby their Congress.
-These real Americans are lobby their representatives who have a right, duty, and obligation to at least consider their arguments.
+These real American Congressmen and Senators lobbied by these real Americans have a right, duty, and obligation to at least consider their arguments.
 The opponents of the Jones act are taking money from thinly disguised foreign interests including what we might call "turn coat" American companies.
 The taking of money from such interests may not be illegal but we feel certain that it is disloyal and will be viewed as such even by the electorate of the arid states once fully revealed in detail.
 We hope this is being read by serious professional investigative journalists who aren't afraid to receive information from organized maritime labor and American industrial trade associations.
 The enemies of the Jones Act often attack such groups as some how unpatriotic and self serving, while doing the bidding of foreign interests themselves.
 Get over it!
 Americans have the right to petition their representatives , foreign corporate interests and governments do not.